AArnott/Nerdbank.MessagePack/docfx/docs/getting-started.md

 In particular the following limitations apply:

 * Msgpack maps allow for any type to serve as the key.
 JSON only supports strings.
 In such cases, the rendered JSON will emit the msgpack key as-is, and the result will be human-readable but not valid JSON.
 * Msgpack supports arbitrary binary extensions.
-In JSON this will be rendered as a base64-encoded string with an "Extension {typecode}: " prefix.
+In JSON this will be rendered as a base64-encoded string with an "msgpack extension {typecode} as base64: " prefix.
 * Msgpack supports binary blobs.
-In JSON this will be rendered as a base64-encoded string.
+In JSON this will be rendered as a base64-encoded string with an "msgpack binary as base64: " prefix.

+The exact JSON emitted, especially for the msgpack-only tokens, is subject to change in future versions of this library.
+You should *not* write programs that are expected to parse the JSON produced by this diagnostic method.
+Use a JSON serialization library if you want interop-safe, machine-parseable JSON.